harshio/photos/README.md

 -cp out \
 photos.app.Photos

-And the application should run without issue.
+and the application should run without issue.
 You'll probably just need to compile one time and then you can just execute multiple times with the same .class files by repeatedly typing the third command into the terminal.